MrSean2d2/grape_expectations/README.md

 **Note:** *If you run into dependency issues when running the app or the Gradle pop up doesn't appear then open the Gradle sidebar and click the Refresh icon.*

-**Note 2:** *If you are attempting to load data on Windows, you will need to set up a config.yaml file (discussed below).
-This is due to a pathing discrepancy between Linux and Windows.
-By default (on Linux), if no config.yaml file is present, the application will attempt to load the default dataset.*

 ## Build Project
 1. Open a command line interface inside the project directory and run `./gradlew jar` to build a .jar file.